beatass/Crimes-analysis/README.md

 The analysis is intented to give the answer about Boston (USA) crime data.
 The **EDA** analysis is mostly aimed **to answer in a few important questions** that come to mind:

 - Is it possible to predict where or when a crime will be committed?
-- How has crime changed over the years?
+- How have crimes changed over the years?
 - Does the frequency of crimes change over the day?
 Week?
 Year?
 - What types of crimes are most common?
 - In which area most crimes are committed?